shayenna/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 * Trains new lab members in nutrient analysis

 ### Nin Da Waab Jig Project Coordinator
-Destiny Soney is the Healthy Headwaters Lab Nin Da Waab Jig Project Coordinator.
+Destiny Soney (*currently on parental leave*) is the Healthy Headwaters Lab Nin Da Waab Jig Project Coordinator.
 She:
 * Assists in the development and coordination of our lab's research with Nin Da Waab Jig (Walpole Island Heritage Centre) and the Walpole Island Land Trust.

 ### Senior Agricultural Advisor (consultant)